- What Personal Information do we collect and hold?

 For our New Zealand businesses, information privacy principle 12 contained in section 22 of the Privacy Act 2020 (NZ) provides that we may disclose Personal Information about an individual to a person or entity based outside New Zealand in certain instances if the individual authorises the disclosure to the overseas recipient after being expressly informed by us that the overseas recipient may not be required to protect the information in a way that, overall, provides comparable safeguards to those in the Privacy Act 2020 (NZ).
 Given the express disclosures in this section 6(d) regarding overseas disclosures, unless you notify us in writing to the contrary, where applicable, you will be taken to have authorised the disclosure by our New Zealand businesses of Personal Information to overseas recipients.

 Similar provisions may exist under privacy legislation in other jurisdictions in which members of the IPH Group are located.
-If such provisions are applicable to a member of the IPH Group holding your personal information, you acknowledge and consent to such cross-border disclosure on the basis outlined above (substituting references to the standards and remedies available under the applicable privacy legislation in the relevant entity’s jurisdiction).
+If such provisions are applicable to a member of the IPH Group holding your Personal Information, you acknowledge and consent to such cross-border disclosure on the basis outlined above (substituting references to the standards and remedies available under the applicable privacy legislation in the relevant entity’s jurisdiction).
+Please note that privacy laws in other jurisdictions may provide for a different level of protection in respect of Personal Information than that which is applicable in your jurisdiction.
+If you would like to receive more information about our policies and procedures in relation to the cross-border disclosure of your Personal Information or our use of service providers in other jurisdictions, please contact our Privacy Officer at the address given below.

 We make every effort to ensure Personal Information is kept secure and take reasonable steps to protect it from misuse, loss, interference, unauthorised access, modification or disclosure.